Maharsha

 Shmuel Eidels (1555 – 1631) (שמואל אליעזר הלוי איידלס Shmuel Eliezer HaLevi Eidels) was a renowned rabbi and Talmudist famous for his commentary on the Talmud, Chiddushei Halachot.
-Eidels is also known as Maharsha (מהרש"א, a Hebrew acronym for "Our Teacher, the Rabbi Shmuel Eidels").
+Eidels is also known as Maharsha (מהרש״א, a Hebrew acronym for "Our Teacher, the Rabbi Shmuel Eidels").

 Biography

-The Maharsha was born in Kraków in Poland.
+The Maharsha was born in the royal city of Kazimierz, a major Jewish center adjacent to Kraków (into which it was later absorbed), Poland.
 His father, Yehuda, was a Talmudist and both parents were descendants of rabbinic families—his mother Gitel was a cousin of Rabbi Yehuda Loew, the Maharal of Prague, and his father "was a direct descendant of Rabbi Yehuda HaChasid."
 From early childhood, the Maharsha's remarkable talents were evident.
 Maharsha studied and was a student of Rabbi Shalom Shachne in his yeshivah.
 When he came of marriageable age, the Maharsha was offered many prestigious shidduchim (marriage partners), but he rejected them, asserting that he wanted to devote himself solely to Torah study.

 He married the daughter of Edel Lifschitz of Posen and the late Moshe Lifschitz, rabbi of Brisk.
 He then moved to Posen and, with his mother-in-law's financial help, established a yeshiva there.
 She supported it for over 2 decades, including "taking care of every bachur's needs."

 In appreciation of her support he adopted her name.
 After her death, he served as rabbi in the following prominent communities: Chelm (1610), Lublin, Tiktin and Ostroh.
 Eidels was also active in the Council of Four Lands.

 His son-in-law was R. Moses ben Isaac Bonems of Lublin, who authored his own novellæ on the Talmud, published with the Ḥiddushe Halakhot, last recension (Mahdura Batra).

 The Maharsha died "5 days in(to) the month of Kislev, year" 5392.